Don Hickey presents...

 Celebrity Artist: Ronald Suchiu

-From celebrity artist to highly skilled professionals, we sometimes are able to get a foothold on them and squeeze a nice chat time with them.
+From celebrity artists to highly skilled professionals, we sometimes can get a foothold on them and squeeze a nice chat time with them.
 Don Hickey did with Ron Suchiu at his gallery.
 Don owns several pieces of Ron's work and he enjoys doing field trips to Suchiu Art Studio.

 Suchiu is no stranger with the press having done numerous magazine and newspaper articles, along with TV and Radio shows.
 He is your true artist, a little quirky, at times abstract in his thinking, his wife says he has several personalities, yet he is very confident with the public, and he somehow always makes you feel like an old friend.